Using Alternative Format Texts

 In processing requests for accessible texts, SDS will first search for the book in available etext sources, such as Bookshare, Access Text, HathiTrust, or the publisher.

 If a book is not available in a digital format, SDS will convert a physical copy of a text into a digital copy.
-During the Spring Quarter while the SDS staff are working remotely, SDS will purchase a copy of a requested text and send it to a document conversion service to be converted into an accessible format.
-In keeping with copyright guidelines of sharing accessible texts, you must submit a receipt for the text that you are requesting in the AIM student portal with your Alternate Format Request.
+During the Summer Quarter while the SDS staff are working remotely, SDS will purchase a copy of a requested text and send it to a document conversion service to be converted into an accessible format.
+In keeping with copyright guidelines of sharing accessible texts, you must submit a receipt for the text that you are requesting in the AIM Student Portal with your Alternative Format Request.
 This process may take several weeks given the shipping time of the book to the service, processing the text and the shipment to you.
 We will continue to convert requests prioritizing by due date and by the order that they are received, so please make your requests as early in the quarter as possible.

 If you need more detailed instructions or have any questions, please review Requesting Alternative Format Course Materials in AIM (PDF) or email firstname.lastname@example.org.